sustrik/250bpm/blog:179/blog.md

 Now consider this statement:

 > Until January 2016, all nine situations which the International Criminal Court (ICC) had been investigating were in African countries.
-None were in European or Americal countries.
+None were in European or American countries.
 ICC is therefore biased against Africa.

 It doesn't take much thought to realize that a country with war criminals in jail is better off than a country with war criminals at large.
 So, if anything, the ICC is biased against Europe and America.

 But knowing that doesn't make the moral illusion go away.
-Read the quotation again and it still feels like Africa is being wronged.
+Read the quote again and it still feels like Africa is being wronged.
+Repeat as much as you want: Yep, still there.
+Africa is being wronged.

 **May 6th, 2022**